- The 3 big blood sugar tests

 When we eat carbohydrates, the body breaks down the food into glucose, a simple sugar every cell in the body can use for energy.
-Insulin is the hormone the body then uses to get glucose into cells, or into the “bank” as glycogen where it is stored for later use.
+Insulin is the hormone the body then uses to get glucose into cells, or into the body’s ” storage bank” as glycogen where it is stored for later use in the muscles and liver.
 That’s right, since glucose is vital to life, we evolved to store it for a rainy day.
-The glucose storage bank comes in layers, with the first storage option being the liver and muscle tissue.
-Glucose stored in the liver or in the muscles is banked as glycogen, which is essentially a large strand of glucose molecules bound together.
-When we lift weights, or go for a run, the body draws down stored glycogen in the muscles and we become more “insulin sensitive.”

 However, in today’s high sugar world, not all of us do such a great job of effectively using the glucose we eat.
-In some cases, especially in people who are at a genetic disadvantage in clearing and using glucose, excess glucose is stored as fat, or it remains elevated in the blood which leads to a cycle of inflammation.2 The idea here is that the body can only store so much glucose as glycogen.
-When the liver and muscles are “full” of stored glycogen, a process known as “de novo lipogenesis” allows the body to convert the excess glucose to triglyceride fat and store it in fat tissue.3 The first layer glucose storage organs have limits on glycogen, but there is no limit to the fat that a person will store.
+In some cases, especially in people who are at a genetic disadvantage in clearing and using glucose, excess glucose is stored as fat, or it remains elevated in the blood which leads to a cycle of inflammation.
+2 The idea here is that the body can only store so much glucose as glycogen.
+When the liver and muscles are “full” of stored glycogen, a process known as “de novo lipogenesis” allows the body to convert the excess glucose to triglycerides where we store it as fat.
+3 The first layer glucose storage organs have limits on glycogen, but there is no limit to the fat that a person will store.

 This is why people who have elevated blood sugar tend also to have high triglycerides, and why I included my historical triglyceride data alongside the more traditional diabetes metrics below.